-The student's Individual Educational Program (IEP) will provide direction toward meeting established competency based graduation requirements.
-To be awarded a diploma, students may be expected to demonstrate competency in Reading, Communication, Mathematics, Consumer Economics, Community Mobility, Vocational Work Experience, Recreation and Leisure, Daily Living Skills, and Hygiene and Grooming.
-In accordance with IEP goals, students unable to meet those competencies may receive a certificate of attendance in lieu of a diploma at the completion of their high school career.
-Progress toward meeting the competencies and earning a diploma will be monitored by the staffing team (student, parent or guardian, teacher, AEA staff, and administrator) throughout the student's high school career.
-A decision regarding the high school diploma will be made by the team approximately 18 months prior to the student's anticipated graduation date.
+To be awarded a certificate of completion: Students will be expected to demonstrate progress in accordance with IEP goals related to: Reading, Communication, Mathematics, Consumer Economics, Community Mobility, Vocational Work Experience, Recreation and Leisure, Daily Living Skills, and Hygiene and Grooming.
+Students meeting these expectations will receive a certificate of attendance in lieu of a diploma at the completion of their high school career.
+A decision regarding earning a high school certificate of completion will be made, by the team, at any of the student's IEP annuals or reevaluation dates.